-I provided leadership to a team of university writers, graphic designers, photographers and illustrators while working collaboratively with campus-wide communications colleagues to extend and enhance the university’s brand.
+I provided leadership to a team of writers, graphic designers, photographers and illustrators while working collaboratively with campus-wide communications colleagues to extend and enhance the university’s brand.
 Campus committee involvement included serving on the crisis communications committee, graphic identity committee, and the UF Foundation's committee for re-accreditation during the university's re-accreditation process.

 In addition, I worked with senior university leadership to coordinate messaging and material to be published in the magazine in support of overarching institutional strategic goals, and I assisted in the coordination and production of publication materials in support of a university capital campaign.

-- Best Overall Magazine, Best Designed Magazine and Best Feature Story awards from the Florida Magazine Association
+- Best Overall Magazine, Best Designed Magazine and Best Feature Story awards from the Florida Magazine Association (association publication category)

 - Adjunct Professor, College of Journalism and Communications

 Council for Advancement and Support of Education (CASE)Contributing writer, CURRENTS magazine

 Role and Responsibilities: CASE hired me to write about issues that impact college and university advancement, alumni affairs and institutional marketing.
 The assignments required extensive, multi-source interviewing and reporting on deadline.
 A sampling of the stories I wrote:

 - How campus communications professionals and education reporters handle conflicting perspectives on embargoed news stories, alleged misrepresentation in news stories, and the perils of off-the-record comments.
 I interviewed campus communications professionals nationwide, along with education reporters across the country, including those for CNN, USA Today, The Chronicle of Higher Education and The Wall Street Journal.